LHBank/WMarjoribanksPhotography/README.md

 ### Returning Visitor Goals

 * As a returning user to the site, I want to be able to contact the author and owner of potential project ideas.
-* As a returning user to the site, I want to be able to find out about purchases made, and who is responsible for returns and refunds.
 * As a returning user to the site, I want to be informed of any discounts or offers available for sale against the cost of the art promote through the gallery and third party site, PicFair.